efr-essakhan/pepfeature/README.md

 -----------------

-# Pepfeature (Alpha v 0.01): A package that consists of functions for calculating epitope/peptide features for prediction purposes
+# Pepfeature: A package that consists of functions for calculating epitope/peptide features for prediction purposes